WanderSafe — LGBTQ+ Travel Safety

 Gay Men

 Same-sex marriage since 2022.
 Bellavista nightlife scene.
 Annual Pride march draws hundreds of thousands.
-Chile's Zamudio Law names a gay man murdered by neo-Nazis — his legacy transformed the laws.
+Chile's Zamudio Law names a gay man murdered by neo-Nazis — his legacy transformed the legal situation.

 Gay men visiting Santiago find an active nightlife scene in Bellavista, full marriage equality since 2022, an annual Pride march that draws hundreds of thousands on the Alameda, and a city that has genuinely transformed its legal relationship with LGBTQ+ identity over the past decade.
 The Zamudio murder was a turning point — it made homophobic violence undeniable and accelerated the legal arc that led to where Chile is now.
 Apps function.
 The Bellavista zone is safe for LGBTQ+ nightlife with standard urban precautions (awareness of pickpockets in busy areas).
 Movilh is the community anchor for any support needs.